redox-os/book/src/libraries-apis.md

 It's both a crate (calling the ABI functions) and an ABI, the ABI is provided from relibc while the crate (library) is a wrapper above the libredox ABI.

-(Redox components, Rust programs and libraries will use this library)
+(Redox components, Rust programs and libraries use this library)

-An ongoing migration from redox_syscall to libredox is in progress, you can follow the current status on [this](https://gitlab.redox-os.org/redox-os/libredox/-/issues/1) link.

 You can see Rust crates using it on the [Reverse Dependencies](https://crates.io/crates/libredox/reverse_dependencies) category.